A transformational approach to collective behavior: Systems-of-Systems

 To couple a collective system to subordinate as well as superordinate collective systems, the theory must be expanded to include the coupling constants as additional fields $f_\text{c}(x)$, and co-fields $\pi_\text{c}(x)$.
 Coupling constant variation will also need to be added to the AI training dataset of Sec.~\ref{sim.sec}.
 The HST+PCA can be used to transform $[\pi_\text{c}(x),f_\text{c}(x)]$ to $\mathbb{C}^{n_\text{c}}$, where $n_\text{c}$ is the number of coupling constants, just as $[\pi(x),f(x)]$ were transformed to $\mathbb{C}^n$, where $n$ is the number of fields.
 The complex function $C(\beta)$ can then be estimated by the HJB.
 Finally, the $\mathscr{C}$ group action can be primarily quantized in the $C$ direction, and the $\text{Ad}(\mathscr{C})$ group action can be secondarily quantized in the $dC$ direction.

 The collective system is coupled to the superordinate systems via the quantized $dH$ direction, whose quantum levels and topology are determined by the first quantization of the collective system.
 An example of the organization of the energy level structure, corresponding to the $H(\beta)$ of Fig.~\ref{gca.dp.plot.fig}, is shown in Fig.~\ref{quantum.levels.fig}.
+Note that the energy levels for the GCA and DP are integer quantized because the motion is bounded, and the energy levels for ``free'' are rationally quantized because the motion is unbounded.
 The superordinate system, if assumed to be large and in thermal equilibrium with a thermal bath with temperature $T$, will evolve the statistical distribution in the quantized $dH$ direction, with a transition kernel $K(nj,n'j')$ that satisfies detailed balance and has a thermal equilibrium of $\exp{(-\Delta E_{nj} / k_B T)}$ above each ground state, $\beta^*_j$, and $\exp{(-E_{0j} / k_B T)}$ for the relative population of each complex, $j$.
 The thermal force is normal to the geodesics (that is, normal to the leaves of the foliation) defined by $\text{Re}(H(\beta))=\text{constant}$, that is in the $dH$ direction.
 Note that there was a pragmatic resistive coupling of the collective system to the superordinate system using a thermal force, given in Eq.~\eqref{thermal.force.eqn}.
 The theoretical approach of this section gives a more intuitive and flexible framework for external interactions that will be explained later in this section.
 The collective system is coupled to the subordinate systems via the second quantized $dC$ direction, whose quantum levels and topology are determined by the first quantization of the subordinate systems.
 A diagram of this arrangement is shown in Fig.~\ref{systems.fig}.
 This is the basic building block of a directed graph of systems.

 The system, without the subordinate and superordinate couplings, is a stationary system that is translationally invariant.
 Since the $x$ coordinate is often one dimensional and identified with time by extending the phase space, this means that there is time reversibility -- there is no direction to time.
 This changes when there are either subordinate or superordinate couplings (or both).
 The time dependent changes to the coupling constants and fields, by definition, make the evolution of the system non-stationary.
 The resulting lack of time translational invariance gives a direction to time, that is makes the dynamics irreversible.